dwrolvink/flood/README.md

 go run main.go
 ```

-You should see a white screen with green and red blocks rushing towards eachother.
+You should see a black screen with green and red blocks rushing towards eachother.

 To compile the application, and then run it, you can do the following:
 ```bash